citusdata/citus_docs/ref_arch/multi_tenant.rst

   campaign_id bigint REFERENCES campaigns (id)

-In the mult-tenant case what we really need is to ensure uniqueness on a per-tenant basis, since different tenant's data never interact with each other.
-In SQL this translates to making primary and foreign keys compound by including :code:`company_id`.
+Thus Citus requires that primary and foreign key constraints include the distribution column.
+In SQL this translates to making primary and foreign keys composite by including :code:`company_id`.
+This is compatible with the multi-tenant case because what we really need there is to ensure uniqueness on a per-tenant basis.

 Putting it all together, here are all the changes needed in the schema to prepare the tables for distribution by :code:`company_id`.